rafacouto/docker-openwrt-builder/README.md

 ## Thanks

-- [Javier Loureiro](https://twitter.com/StaticBoardsES) who has the idea for Raspberry Pi devices and provided config files for those ones.
+- [Javier Loureiro](https://twitter.com/StaticBoardsES) who had the idea for Raspberry Pi devices and provided config files for them.
 - [OpenWRT community](https://openwrt.org/) for its great product.